How to build a cycling plan that sticks: A beginner’s guide

 It’s not about having the perfect cycling workout; it’s about fitting something in without stressing over it.

 Your goal?
-Consistency > perfection.
+Consistency instead of perfection.

-Step 2: Let’s keep it simple with short rides
+Let’s keep it simple with short rides

 Next, let’s keep it simple with 2-3 short cycling workouts for beginners a week for 20-30 minutes—nothing too long or intense.

 We want to ease into it.
-Why?

-➡️ Making time for your workouts as part of your week
+Because it’s really about making time for your workouts as part of your week and getting used to riding your bike.

-It’s these consistent efforts – like squeezing in 20 minutes – that quietly build endurance, making each next workout a little easier, a little stronger.
+It’s these consistent efforts – like squeezing in 20 minutes – that build endurance, making each next workout a little easier, a little stronger.

-Step 3: Take a breather because rest days matter too
+Take a breather because rest days matter too

 Progress isn’t about how long or hard your ride is.
 It’s about what happens after.

-Here’s where you have a choice: push yourself hard again the next day OR take a breather? 🤔
+Here’s where you have a choice: push yourself hard again the next day OR take a breather?

-Hint: Take the downtime. ✨
+Hint: Take the downtime.

 This isn’t just a time-out—it’s where the real magic happens.